lakay/COVID-19_PDF-Reporting/README.md

 * We can bulk load a set of pdf forms
 * We are able to export a csv for the forms

+This is an early stage, you can find the first example result under <test-forms/covid19/csv>.
+We will stick to this pattern for the next tests for the other forms (test-forms/.../csv).

-Still this is an early stage, and there are some things pending to do:
+There are still things pending to do:

 * cleanup, convert and combine Field Values
 * make a good ordering of the columns